Key takeaways

 Common insurance use cases include:

 - Policy issuance and policy packs: Policies, schedules, and renewal documents can be generated directly from underwriting and policy system data.
 Coverage details, exclusions, and jurisdiction-specific clauses are applied consistently, helping teams issue policies without manual assembly delays.
+Policy issuance is the final step of synthesizing application data, risk assessment, and client information into a policy declaration — delays at this step frustrate agents and can lead to deal slippage.

-- Customer and broker communications: Documents shared with brokers and customers must remain clear, accurate, and consistent.
+Customer and broker communications: Documents shared with brokers and customers must remain clear, accurate, and consistent.
 Automation supports standardized communication while still allowing controlled personalization based on policy or claim data.

 The role of AI in modern insurance document automation